 NLF: Boards must be aware of the following:

-Data elements that are migrated via crossmatch from another state agency’s automated system into The Workforce Information System of Texas (TWIST) cannotbe validated due to the absence of source documentation.
+Data elements that are migrated via crossmatch from another agency’s automated system into WorkInTexas.com may meet validation requirements in the absence of other source documentation.

-Boards are not required to validate crossmatch data populated into TWIST from the following agencies:
+Boards are not required to validate crossmatch data populated into WorkInTexas.com from:

-Texas Health and Human Services Commission
+Texas Health and Human Services Commission;

-Texas Department of Criminal Justice
+Texas Department of Criminal Justice; or

+other sources when allowed for an element required by TEGL 23-19, Change 2.

-Data Elements from WorkInTexas.com
+Data Elements in WorkInTexas.com

-NLF: Boards must be aware that only WorkInTexas.com job seeker data migrates automatically into TWIST, but self-service-entered data may not have been validated by Workforce Solutions Office staff.
+NLF: Boards must be aware that WorkInTexas.com self-service-entered data may not have been validated by Workforce Solutions Office staff.

-NLF: Boards must ensure that Workforce Solutions Office staff validates the following data elements:
+NLF: Boards must ensure that Workforce Solutions Office staff validates data elements in a program that requires verification.

-Date of birth for all participants who receive WIOA-funded individualized career services, training, and follow-up services, including participants served under National Dislocated Worker Grants and TAA.

-Employment status at program entry for all participants who receive WIOA-funded services and who confirm that they are employed at program entry.
-The participant’s employment status and supporting documentation must confirm that the participant was employed on the date that they enrolled in WIOA-funded services.

-NLF: Boards must be aware of the following

-The Eligible Veteran Status data element, when migrated into TWIST from WorkInTexas.com, has already met state data validation requirements for only the WP and Jobs for Veterans State Grant programs.
+NLF: Boards must ensure that Workforce Solutions Office staff includes validation on source documents in participant case files, or other document management system, in alignment with state and local guidance.

+LF: Boards may set local policies to use WorkInTexas.com as the case file or document management system for a program in their local area.

+Veteran Status

-WorkInTexas.com requires individuals to self-identify as veterans and provide military service details during registration.
+NLF: Boards must be aware that WorkInTexas.com requires individuals to self-identify as veterans and provide military service details during registration.
 Qualified spouses also self-identify during registration.

-Information entered by individuals in WorkInTexas.com is authenticated through unique access via username and password, which is considered the same as an electronic signature and meets the definition of “self-attestation.”The when migrated into TWIST from WorkInTexas.com, has already met state only
+NLF: Boards must be aware that the information entered by individuals in WorkInTexas.com is authenticated through unique access via username and password, which is considered the same as an electronic signature and meets the definition of “self-attestation.”

+NLF: Boards must be aware that individual self-attestation in WorkInTexas.com for the eligible veteran status data element only meets data validation requirements for the W-P and Jobs for Veterans State Grant programs.

+Social Security Numbers

+NLF: Boards must be aware that Social Security Number (SSN) is a required field in WorkInTexs.com.
+If an individual does not provide a valid SSN during registration, WorkInTexas.com will attach a pseudo-SSN to the account.

+NLF: Boards must be aware that WorkInTexas.com may require verification of SSN on program eligibility screens.

+NLF: Boards must ensure that Workforce Solutions Office staff members do not require applicants to provide SSN validation unless explicitly required by federal program guidance, including TEGL 23-19, Change 2.

+NLF: Boards must ensure that Workforce Solutions Office staff members are aware that US Work Authorization is required for DOLETA programs and is addressed through Citizenship fields in WorkInTexas.com.

 Homeless Veterans’ Reintegration Program

 NLF: DOL requires the capture of the grant numbers for homeless veterans referred by the grantees listed below.
 During the referral by the grantee, Boards must ensure that Workforce Solutions Office staff enters the appropriate grantee number based on Program Year 2023 (July 1, 2023–June 30, 2024) HVRP grant numbers, as follows: